travisanderson99/wordpress-code-challenge/README.md

 ## Project Requirements

--   Your task is to create a blog post page
+-   Your task is to create a well designed blog post page with a featured post and ajax loaded posts.
 -   The page needs to have a large hero space which allows the admin to feature a post.
 The featured area should have the post's featured image as the background, title, date and a CTA to the post.
 -   Below the hero space, there should be a list/grid of posts that are loaded using ajax.
 -   On page load, 10 posts should automatically appear